tencentyun/intlcloud-documents/API/API文档公用部分/调用方式/请求结构/接口请求参数_intl.md

 A complete Tencent Cloud API request requires two types of request parameters: common request parameters and API request parameters.
 This document describes API request parameters used in Tencent Cloud API requests.
-For more information about common request parameters, see [Common Request Parameters](https://intl.cloud.tencent.com/document/api/229/6976).
+For more information about common request parameters, see [Common Request Parameters]
 API request parameters vary with different APIs.
 The initial letter of each API request parameter is in lowercase so that it can be differentiated from a common request parameter.
 >**Note:**
 >This document illustrates parameters specific to Tencent Cloud CVMs.
 For parameters specific to other Tencent Cloud products, see the relevant API documents.